MA (Oxon) BCL (Oxon) FRSPH FRSA MCIArb MTOPRA

 Born on 15 July, 1986, in Budapest, Hungary and educated at Oxford and Cardiff, Chris von Csefalvay is a data scientist/computational epidemiologist focusing on infectious diseases and quantitative pharmacovigilance.
 His work on COVID-19 has been featured in a number of international media outlets and national television.
 He is the author of The Computational Modeling of Infectious Disease, the authoritative textbook on computational epidemiology in Python.

 After completing his BCL, he joined the City of London law firm of Dechert LLP and completed the requirements to qualify as a solicitor in 2013.
 He then embarked upon a career in data science, rapidly rising through the ranks.
 Following a career in corporate law and later in analysis, Chris von Csefalvay held a range of senior corporate data science roles, including as RB plc’s first Chief Data Scientist.
 An appointment to a senior data science position at Volkswagen’s Munich Data Lab followed, after which he worked in various senior roles in computational epidemiology for the healthcare industry.
-He was a founding partner and Head of Data Science and Medical Epidemiology of London-based global biosecurity consultancy CBRD.
-Since 2018, he has been serving as VP Special Projects of Starschema, a transatlantic IT professional services company headquartered in Arlington, VA, where he advises some of the world’s leading companies on getting value out of their data.
+Since 2018, he has been serving as VP of Special Projects of Starschema, a transatlantic IT professional services company headquartered in Arlington, VA, where he advises some of the world’s leading companies on getting value out of their data.
 His clients come predominantly, but not exclusively, from the healthcare, life sciences and pharmaceuticals sectors.
 After Starschema’s acquisition by HCLTech, he was appointed the Practice Director responsible for AI, ML and data science applications in the medical technology and healthcare domain in October 2022.